 THHN is the most popular type of building wire.
 As defined by the National Electric Code (NEC), its intended use is for construction.
 However, it's commonly specified by engineers in machine tools, control circuits, and some appliances.
 Read more to find out what the active ingredients in THHN wire are and why it may not be the best choice for the job.

 What is thhn wire?

-The building wire comes in two types of conductors (stranded or solid), is manufactured with either copper or aluminum, and is covered in a polyvinyl chloride (PVC) insulation with a nylon jacket.
-While this sounds great, its tragic flaw is that THHN building wire is vulnerable to moisture and chemicals — an issue stemming from its PVC insulation and nylon jacketing:
+The building wire comes in two types of conductors (stranded or solid), is manufactured with either copper or aluminum, and is covered in polyvinyl chloride (PVC) insulation with a nylon jacket.
+While this sounds great, its tragic flaw is that THHN wire is vulnerable to moisture and chemicals — an issue stemming from its PVC insulation and nylon jacketing: